astorDev/nist/proxy/dotnet/article/index.md

 }
 ```

+Unfortunatelly, most of the methods for copying are also missing from the built-in libraries and we will have to implement them ourselves.
+Let's do just that in the next sections, starting with headers.

 ## Copying Headers: The Peculiar .NET Structuring

+.NET has quite interesting model for representing HTTP headers.
+Although, technically a headers is just a header, .NET also split the header in two categories based on their semantic: `RequestHeaders` and `ContentHeaders`.

+Let me show you a quick experiment to explain what I mean.
+Here's the experiment code:

 ```csharp
 var client = new HttpClient() { BaseAddress = new Uri("https://api.spacexdata.com/v4") };